-All students are permitted to have cars at Westminster but parking anywhere on campus requires a current Westminster College parking permit.
+All students are permitted to have cars at Westminster but parking anywhere on campus requires a current Westminster College parking decal.
 Students must register their vehicles within two working days of bringing it to campus.
-Decals may be purchased at the Public Safety Office in the McKelvey Campus Center Information Desk.
+Decals may be purchased at the Public Safety Office in the McKelvey Campus Center.
 The cost is $70.00 per year.
 Advance sale of decals begins in late April of each year and proceeds by class priority.
 Starting on August 1, permits for all class levels, including first year students, can be purchased by mail.
-When purchasing a decal the following current documents must be presented 1) Vehicle Ownership Card; 2) Vehicle Proof of Insurance Card; and 3) Student ID Card to the Information Desk at the McKelvey Campus Center.
-For purchase by mail, print out and complete the vehicle registration form found in the Student Services/Public Safety portion of the college website.
-Enclose a photocopy of the ownership card & a check for $70 made payable to Westminster College and mail to: Public Safety Department, Westminster College, McKelvey Campus Center, New Wilmington, PA 16172.
-Pre-issued decals may be picked up at the Information Desk upon arrival on campus by presenting your student ID.
+When purchasing a decal the following current documents must be presented 1) Vehicle Ownership Card; 2) Vehicle Proof of Insurance Card; and 3) Student ID Card to the Public Safety Office in the McKelvey Campus Center.
+For purchase by mail, print out and complete the vehicle registration form found in the Public Safety portion of My Westminster.
+Enclose a copy of the current vehicle registration and insurance cards & a check for $70 made payable to Westminster College and mail to: Public Safety Department, Westminster College, McKelvey Campus Center, New Wilmington, PA 16172.
+Pre-issued decals may be picked up at the Public Safety Office upon arrival on campus by presenting your student ID.
 Distribution hours are from 8 a.m. to 4 p.m., Monday through Friday.

 At the start of the fall semester, all permits are sold on a first-come basis until the limit of 220 decals per class level is reached.
 Once any class level reaches its 220 decal limit, no more decals will be issued for that class level; however, sales will continue for other levels until they meet their cap as well.

 If anyone changes vehicles during the academic year, the College will replace the decal free of charge.
-There is a nominal fee for replacement lost decals.
-Students with permanent or temporary disabilities will be issued special permits enabling them to use the parking spaces reserved for that purpose.
+There is a nominal fee for replacement of lost decals.
+Students with permanent or temporary disabilities may be issued special permits enabling them to use the parking spaces reserved for that purpose.
 These additional permits are issued free of charge for students with Westminster College parking decals.

 During the academic week the campus is essentially pedestrian in nature.
 Drivers are assigned specific lots in which to park their vehicle and these are the only lot they may use.
 Parking in lots closest to the academic buildings is reserved exclusively for employees and students who live outside of the immediate New Wilmington area and commute to class every day.
 Students living in fraternity houses or in-town apartments are not considered commuters.